TOUR HIGHLIGHTS

 “Arise My Soul Arise” -Charles Wesley

 Moderate walking: 3-5 miles throughout the day.
 1 1/2 hours BUS.
-Sleep in Bristol.
+Sleep in Bath.

 New Room Museum, Bristol

 Moderate walking: 4-6 miles throughout the day.
-Sleep in BRISTOL.
+Sleep in Bath.

 The village of Broadhembury, Devon